 In early 2021 she completed her PhD (Art) at RMIT University where her practice-based research used photography, documentary and video art practices to express narratives revealing an image of contemporary female Iranian rebellion recording the lives of women living in Iran and in diaspora.

-Her award winning films, photographs and video work have been exhibited at internationally acclaimed venues and galleries including The SUBSTATION, Monash Gallery of Art, Australian Centre for the Moving Image, Perth Institute of Contemporary Art, Tehran Museum of Contemporary Art and the Palazzo delle Esposizioni in Rome.
+Her award winning films, photographs and video work have been exhibited at internationally acclaimed venues and galleries including The SUBSTATION, Muesum of Australian Photography, Australian Centre for the Moving Image, Perth Institute of Contemporary Art, Tehran Museum of Contemporary Art and the Palazzo delle Esposizioni in Rome.
 Basseghi has also participated in numerous artist talks and symposiums.

-Sofi is on the Board of West Space and served as a committee member on the Arts Advisory Committee at Manningham Council.
+She has served on the board of West Space and as committee member on the Arts Advisory Committee at Manningham Council.

-She is also a sessional lecturer in the School of Art at RMIT.
+Sofi is currently a lecturer in the School of Art, RMIT University.